 When can I take my puppy for a walk?

-It’s always best to ask your vet and take their advice, but generally speaking, you will be able to take your puppy out for a walk 2 weeks after their second jab.
+It’s always best to ask your vet and take their advice, but generally speaking, you will be able to take your puppy out for a walk two weeks after their second jab.

 Unvaccinated puppies are susceptible to picking up viruses and infectious diseases, such as parvo and distemper, because they will spend lots of time sniffing and licking as they explore their surroundings.